 Due Dates: Rolling (Concept notes accepted year-round)

-Summary: Supports projects that deepen public knowledge of religion, foster dialogue, and promote understanding of religious diversity in America.
+Summary: Supports projects that deepen public understanding of religion, foster inclusive dialogue, and advance justice and democracy through faith-rooted efforts.

-The Henry Luce Foundation's Religion and Theology program funds projects that seek to advance public understanding of religion, cultivate dialogue, and engage the diversity of American religious life.
-The program welcomes proposals that draw on the wisdom of faith traditions to foster shared understanding, stimulate civil public conversations, and envision a more just and democratic society.
-Supported projects may involve scholars, faith leaders, journalists, artists, museum curators, and communities of faith.
+The Henry Luce Foundation’s Religion and Theology program seeks to deepen public knowledge of religion and draw on the wisdom of faith traditions to advance shared understanding.
+The program supports projects that strengthen understanding of the diversity of American religion, promote civil public conversations, and stimulate faith-rooted efforts to envision and build a more just, compassionate, and democratic world.
+Funding is available for organizations and institutions working in partnership with scholars, faith leaders, journalists, artists, museum curators, and communities of faith.